Outline of the Publication Process

 One of the best sources to research different agents, the type of projects they handle and their background interests is Jeff Herman’s Writer’s Guide to Book Editors, Publishers and Literary Agents.
 Agents that you send query letters to should be interested in representing the kind of project you are working on.

 For example, if you have a great mystery novel, and you contact an agent that does not represent mystery novels, you will automatically receive a rejection letter from the agent.
 It does not mean that your project is not a good one, it means that the agent does not prefer to read mystery novels and does not have the necessary contacts (editors of mystery novels) to sell your project.
 It is crucial for the agent to be extremely enthusiastic about your project in order to properly represent it.

 The query letter is aimed at getting an agent’s attention and demonstrating what makes your project outstanding.
 It should be professional with no typos and should be signed by you.
 As mentioned above, be sure to include a description of your project, your past publishing history, and basic information about your background.

-E-mail queries will usually be responded to immediately, but please allow up to three weeks for a response, especially during holiday seasons.
+E-mail queries will usually be responded to quickly when there is interest and will possibly not be responded to when there no interest.
 All hard copy queries must include a self addressed stamped envelope (SASE) with the correct amount of postage for any materials you wish to have returned and should only be sent to agents who accept unsolicited snail mail queries.
 Multiple queries are acceptable as long as you inform the agent that you are making multiple submissions.

 IV.
 Agent Response